Jinntec/fore-docs/content/getstarted/mvc/_index.md

 Before stepping deeper a basic understanding of the main parts of Fore is helpful.

-There are 3 basic things to remember:
+Fore elements fall into 3 categories:

-1. The **model** (`<fx-model>`) holds the data and their state.
-This state will be used during refresh to apply changes to the UI.
+1. The model elements: the **model** (`<fx-model>`) and its children hold the data and their state, calculate, validate and submit the data.
+The state will be reflected in the UI after a refresh.

-1. When the user interacts with a page the **UI** will trigger Actions to change the data in the model.
+1. The UI elements: establish a two-way binding between a data value and a control.
+When the user interacts with a UI element it will trigger ***Actions*** to change the data in the model or otherwise interact with the UI.

-1. **Actions** will do the actual mutation of the data like setting a value, replacing, inserting or deleting a data node.
-But not all actions mutate the model - there are also actions for messaging the user, showing a dialog or switching a view.
+1. The Action elements: **Actions** allow all kinds of interaction with the model or the UI.
+Examples are setting a value, replacing, inserting or deleting data , messaging the user, handling keyboard shortcuts, showing a dialog or switching a view.
+Actions are triggered by events.

-{{% notice note %}}
-The term 'data node' does not mean it needs to be a DOM node.
-It can also point to a JSON property or some other data item.
-{{% /notice %}}